Letter from the Founder of Sisters In Sustainability

 My career in sustainability started with fashion and second hand retail.
 I’m proud to have created and contributed to some of the major campaigns that shifted public attitudes towards second-hand fashion.

-From there, my career in behaviour change, sustainability and marketing consultancy grew
+From there, my career in behaviour change, sustainability and marketing consultancy grew.

-Over the years, I’ve been fortunate to:
+Over the years, I’m proud to have been able to:

 • Develop the first-ever second-hand fashion show officially recognised by London Fashion Week via Charity Fashion Live.

-• Serve as a thought leader and sustainability awards panel judge (Marie Claire, multiple years).
+• Serve as a thought leader and sustainability awards panel judge

 • Redesign and develop Cancer Research UK’s retail strategy and flagship store.